Ultra-high harmonic conversion of a seeded free-electron laser via harmonic optical klystron: Introduction

-One classic way for seeded FEL is the high-gain harmonic generation (HGHG) \cite{yu1991generation,yu2000high}, which consists of two undulators separated by a dispersive section.
-An external seed laser pulse is used to interact with electrons in the first undulator (modulator) to generate a sinusoidal energy modulation of the electron beam at the lasing wavelength.
-Energy modulation is then transformed into an associated spatial density modulation by a dispersion element (chicane).
-Coherent radiation at shorter wavelength is generated after the micro-bunched electron beam traverses the second undulator (radiator), which is tuned to a high harmonic of the seed laser.
-HGHG ensures a high degree of longitudinal coherence but low frequency up-conversion efficiency.
-The output wavelength of HGHG can only reach the extreme ultraviolet (EUV) range~\cite{penco2020enhanced}.
-Multiple stages of HGHG with the “fresh bunch” technique are generally required~\cite{YU199796,PhysRevSTAB.16.020704,allaria2013two} to reach the X-ray range.
+One classical approach of seeded FELs is the high-gain harmonic generation (HGHG) \cite{yu1991generation,yu2000high}.
+HGHG consists of two undulators and one dispersive section.
+In the first undulator (modulator), an external seed is introduced to interact with the electrons, generating a sinusoidal energy modulation of the e-beam at the optical wavelength scale.
+The dispersion element (chicane) is followed up to transform the energy modulation into an associated spatial density modulation.
+Then, the micro-bunched electron beam traverses the second undulator (radiator), which is tuned to a high harmonic of the seed laser, to generate coherent radiation at a short wavelength.
+HGHG FELs have high temporal coherence while low conversion efficiency at frequency.
+The wavelength coverage is limited to the extreme ultraviolet (EUV) range~\cite{penco2020enhanced}.
+Multiple stages of HGHG with the “fresh bunch” technique are generally required~\cite{YU199796,PhysRevSTAB.16.020704,allaria2013two} to reach the X-ray regime.

-Echo-enabled harmonic generation (EEHG)~\cite{stupakov2009using,xiang2009echo} have been invented to convert the external seed to shorter wavelengths in a single-stage FEL.
-Two modulators and two chicanes are employed in EEHG to achieve non-linear phase space manipulation, resulting in enhanced robustness of the output characteristics to electron beam imperfections \cite{PhysRevLett.115.114801,PhysRevAccelBeams.23.060701,PhysRevAccelBeams.23.060701}.
-There has been a huge worldwide effort for the demonstration of EEHG to generate fully coherent laser pulses \cite{PhysRevLett.105.114801,PhysRevLett.108.024802,zhao2012first,PhysRevSTAB.17.070702,hemsing2016echo,feng2019coherent,ribivc2019coherent}.
-The highest harmonic conversion number that can be obtained in a high-gain EEHG at present is 45, corresponding to a wavelength of 5.9 nm \cite{ribivc2019coherent}.
-Since various collective effects, such as coherent synchrotron radiation and intra-beam scattering, would degrade the FEL performance, further extension of a single-stage EEHG to shorter wavelengths is still very challenging.
+Later, echo-enabled harmonic generation (EEHG)~\cite{stupakov2009using,xiang2009echo} was proposed to drive seeded FELs to shorter wavelengths in a single-stage setup.
+Two modulators and two chicanes are employed to realize nonlinear phase space manipulation, resulting in unparalleled up-conversion efficiency and enhanced robustness of the output characteristics to electron beam imperfections \cite{PhysRevLett.115.114801,PhysRevAccelBeams.23.060701}.
+Huge efforts are being made worldwide for the demonstration of EEHG to generate fully coherent laser pulses \cite{PhysRevLett.105.114801,PhysRevLett.108.024802,zhao2012first,PhysRevSTAB.17.070702,hemsing2016echo,feng2019coherent,ribivc2019coherent}.
+At FERMI, intense and almost fully coherent FEL pulses were produced at a wavelength of 5.9 nm.
+Coherent emission at harmonics in the range from 84 to 101 was also observed, indicating the potential of EEHG FELs to cover X-ray spectral region \cite{ribivc2019coherent}.